mikesir87/ETD-Scraper/README.md

 ETD Scraper
 ================

 This repository provides a code base for a robust ETD Scraper.
+The scraper scrapes the two ETD databases used by Virginia Tech and compiles everything into one database.
+The database has a structure as listed below.

 ## Usage